merelcht/kedro-datasets-showcase/blog-post.md

 - The built-in datasets are in no way different than any custom dataset implementation from architectural point of view

 This is why we will be moving the datasets into a separate package, called `kedro-datasets`.
 Moving `kedro.extras.datasets` from the framework is a breaking change, therefore we will introduce this change in stages:
-1. Make a separate `kedro-datasets` package and alias everything in `kedro.extras.datasets` to that new package
+1. Make a separate `kedro-datasets` package and have `kedro` instantiate datasets from `kedro-datasets` with higher priority than `kedro.extras.datasets`
 2. Remove `kedro.extras.datasets` from the core Kedro package when we ship Kedro `0.19.0`